huzecong/nnlib/docs/utils.rst

 Iterable
 --------

-The :mod:`iterable` module includes utility functions and lazy data structures for working with iterators.
+The ``iterable`` module includes utility functions and lazy data structures for working with iterators.

 .. autofunction:: flat_iter
 .. autoclass:: LazyList